Zendesk's own messaging functionality allows you to deliver rich, modern, and automated conversation experiences on your website and mobile apps.

 - Understand how migrating to messaging impacts your workflows.
 Because messaging is enabled at the account level, it changes how administrators and agents work, and how customers experience the support you offer.
 These changes may require additional training for your staff.
 See About messaging and About the Zendesk Agent Workspace.

 - Review how messaging impacts your functionality.
-Because messaging is enabled at the account level, your account is impacted in a number of areas, including the Web Widget (Classic), mobile SDKs, Answer Bot, and Agent Workspace.
+Because messaging is enabled at the account level, your account is impacted in a number of areas, including the Web Widget (Classic), mobile SDKs, bots, and Agent Workspace.
 See How enabling messaging changes your account.

 - Evaluate your multibrand needs.
 After it is enabled on your account, messaging is then activated on a per-brand basis.
 You’ll need to turn it on for every brand that will offer messaging functionality.
 Brands without messaging turned on retain their original functionality.
 See Enabling messaging on your account.